rishavs/nippy/README.md

 ## Core Philosophy

+1. Batteries Included: Nippy places more importance on the community and ecosystem than on language semantics.
-1. Easy: Nippy must be easy to learn and use, above anything else.
+2. Easy: Nippy must be easy to learn and use, above anything else.
-2. Small: Nippy will have a small syntax and only a small feature set.
+3. Small: Nippy will have a small syntax and only a small feature set.
-3. Elegant: The language will always try to be elegant and expressive whenever possible.
+4. Elegant: The language will always try to be elegant and expressive whenever possible.
-4. Batteries Included: Nippy places more importance on the community and ecosystem than on language semantics.
+5. One way.
+There should be only one way to do things in Nippy

 While being fast, having low memory overhead, small binaries and other attributes are also very important, nippy will always try adhere closely to its core philosophy.
+Nippy aims to compile down to C99 for interop.

 **What Nippy isn't:**